29next/developer-docs/docs/apps/guides/server-to-server-apps.md

 :::info
-Server to Server apps don't need to upload any "code" or files to 29 Next, their apps are fully external and simply use Oauth to obtain Admin API access.
+Server to Server apps don't need to upload any "code" or files to Next Commerce, their apps are fully external and simply use Oauth to obtain Admin API access.
 :::

 In this guide, we'll show you how to create your first app to get you up and running and familiar with many of the concepts.

 ### Preparation

-1. If you haven't done so already, create your [29 Next account](https://accounts.29next.com) and complete your [Partner Registration](https://accounts.29next.com/partners/).
+1. If you haven't done so already, create your [Next Commerce account](https://accounts.29next.com) and complete your [Partner Registration](https://accounts.29next.com/partners/).

 2. Make sure you have access to a store you plan to use for development - you will use this in later steps.